spajeo/DataAnalysis_MachineLearning/Analyzing Star Wars Survey/README.md

 The team needed to collect data addressing this question.
 To do this, they surveyed Star Wars fans using the online tool SurveyMonkey.
 They received 835 total responses, which you download from their [GitHub repository](https://github.com/fivethirtyeight/data/tree/master/star-wars-survey).

+## Features

+The data has several columns, including:

+RespondentID - An anonymized ID for the respondent (person taking the survey) Gender - The respondent's gender
+Age - The respondent's age
+Household Income - The respondent's income
+Education - The respondent's education level
+Location (Census Region) - The respondent's location Have you seen any of the 6 films in the Star Wars franchise? - Has a Yes or No response Do you consider yourself to be a fan of the Star Wars film franchise? - Has a Yes or No response Have you seen any of the 6 films in the Star Wars franchise?
+Do you consider yourself to be a fan of the Star Wars film franchise?
+The next six columns represent a single checkbox question.
+The respondent checked off a series of boxes in response to the question, Which of the following Star Wars films have you seen?
+Please select all that apply.
+Please rank the Star Wars films in order of preference with 1 being your favorite film in the franchise and 6 being your least favorite film. - How much the respondent liked Star Wars: Episode I The Phantom Menace
+Unnamed: 10 - How much the respondent liked Star Wars: Episode II Attack of the Clones
+Unnamed: 11 - How much the respondent liked Star Wars: Episode III Revenge of the Sith
+Unnamed: 12 - How much the respondent liked Star Wars: Episode IV A New Hope
+Unnamed: 13 - How much the respondent liked Star Wars: Episode V The Empire Strikes Back
+Unnamed: 14 - How much the respondent liked Star Wars: Episode VI Return of the Jedi Do you consider yourself to be a fan of the Star Wars film franchise? - True or False Do you consider yourself to be a fan of the Star Trek franchise? - Yes or No Gender - Male or Female

+The columns for this question are:

+Which of the following Star Wars films have you seen?
+Please select all that apply. - Whether or not the respondent saw Star Wars: Episode I The Phantom Menace.
+Unnamed: 4 - Whether or not the respondent saw Star Wars: Episode II Attack of the Clones.
+Unnamed: 5 - Whether or not the respondent saw Star Wars: Episode III Revenge of the Sith.
+Unnamed: 6 - Whether or not the respondent saw Star Wars: Episode IV A New Hope.
+Unnamed: 7 - Whether or not the respondent saw Star Wars: Episode V The Empire Strikes Back.
+Unnamed: 8 - Whether or not the respondent saw Star Wars: Episode VI Return of the Jedi.

 ## Here are some potential next steps: